alexch/rerun/README.md

 * Cooldown (so if a dozen files appear in a burst, say from 'git pull', it only restarts once)
 * If the last element of the command is a `.ru` file and there's no other command then use `rackup`
-* Allow arbitrary sets of directories and file types, possibly with "include" and "exclude" sets
+* Allow multiple sets of directories and patterns
+* --exclude pattern
 * ".rerun" file to specify options per project or in $HOME.
 * Test on Linux.
-* Merge with Kicker or Watchr or Guard -- maybe by using it as a library and writing a Rerun recipe
 * On OS X, use a C library using growl's developer API <http://growl.info/developer/>
+* Use growl's AppleScript or SDK instead of relying on growlnotify
 * "Failed" icon
 * Get Rails icon working
 * Figure out an algorithm so "-x" is not needed (if possible)
-* Use growl's AppleScript or SDK instead of relying on growlnotify
+* Make sure to exclude files beginning with a dot, unless the pattern explicitly says to include them
+* Specify (or deduce) port to listen for to determine success of a web server launch
+* Make sure to pass through quoted options correctly to target process [bug]

 # Other projects that do similar things